TheresaLui/SelfHelpContent_v2/articles/microsoft.operationsmanagement/solutions-workspacemove.md

 />

 # Moving Log Analytics Workspace

+## **Recommended Steps**

-If you need to move your Log Analytics Workspace to another subscription or resource group please follow steps as below:
+If you need to move your Log Analytics Workspace to another subscription or resource group, please follow the steps below:

 1. Delete the Solutions that are enabled on the Workspace
 2. Move the Workspace to the new Subscription/Resource Group
-3. Add the Solutions again.
+3. Add the Solutions again

-If this is not followed then then the solutions may remain in old location, and dashboards in a non-working state.
-Possibly requiring a request to support to fix this issue.
+If this is not followed, the solutions may remain in the old location and dashboards in a non-working state, possibly requiring a request to support to fix this issue.